ryuuzu/budget-tracker/docs/index.md

 - Income and Expense Management
 - Summary Statistics

 The [user manual](./user-manual.md) provides detailed instructions on how to use the application.
+The [implementations](./implementations.md) document provides an overview of the technologies and libraries used to implement the application.